prust/wikipedia-movie-data/README.md

 # Movie Data

-JSON data on American movies scraped from Wikipedia:
+JSON data on American movies scraped from Wikipedia.

+`movies.json` contains all the data from Wikipedia in convenient form: an array of objects, each representing a movie, with a `title` string, `year` integer, a `director` array, a `cast` array, a `genre` array and a `notes` array -- each representing the text content of those respective columns in the Wikipedia tables:

 ```javascript
 [